No-Bake Fresh Nectarine Pie (with Peach Option)

 • Combine with Fruit: Gently fold sliced nectarines or peaches into the glaze until coated.

-• Fill the Crust: Spoon fruit mixture into the baked crust.
-Arrange neatly if desired, or cover later with whipped cream.
+• Fill the Crust: Spoon the fruit mixture into the baked crust.
+Cover with whipped cream before serving, if desired.

 • Chill: Refrigerate at least 2 hours before serving.
 Best enjoyed the same day.